PopperDevs/PopperBot-docs/docs/commands.md

 ---
 ### stop
-Stops the bot and trys to restart.
+Stops the bot and tries to restart.
 #### aliases
  - exit
  - shutdown